auroravicks/attrition_analysis/README.md

 The app is now ready to experiment and test.
 Could not deploy it because backend hosting needed more time to setup.

-## !!
+!!
 Please note:
-## Gemini sometimes returns outputs without json, which are not accessible to the frontend.
-Just resubmit
+Gemini sometimes returns outputs without json, which are not accessible to the frontend.
+Just resubmit the resume, the next response will likely be properly serializable
+Potential fix: set temperature=0 in Gemini Params, did not get time to experiment and confirm.